 Before the party started we set up our TV outside, so Star Wars could be playing.
 I threw some quilts down for the kids to lay on and strung some blue party paper balls on ribbon and attached to wooden sticks across the quilts so it would square it off from the other activities.
 It’s similar to what I did here.
 I lost those pictures and don’t have them.
 When it was time to eat, I had trays so the kids could carry their food without it falling everywhere.
 It was really good because it contained all the food without it going all over the blankets.

 Jedi Training Camp–The main party entertainment was the Jedi Training camp.
-A few weeks prior to the party, I talked to Lucas’s Uncle Eric about dressing up as a Jedi Knight and training a bunch of wild boys to be Jedi Knights.
+Originally, a friend of mine had recommended magician Jon Finch to be the party entertainment.
+I was really excited to have a magician as we’d never had one at a party before but then just before the party, the birthday boy had a sudden change of heart so we had to have a Jedi camp instead!
+I talked to Lucas’s Uncle Eric about dressing up as a Jedi Knight and training a bunch of wild boys to be Jedi Knights.
 He took this responsibility very serious and watched a lot of Disneyland’s Jedi training camp YouTube videos.
 It was awesome!
 He even spoke like a Jedi and the kids loved it.
 I did purchase the Jedi Knight outfit because I was short on time to make anything for him.
 But it could easily be made with a long white robe with a brown sash.
 Or if you like to buy the one I have, let me know!

 Jedi Eric taught the boys how to use their light sabers, how to swing and properly act like a Jedi Knight.
 Then they had to go through an obstacle course and practice their skills.
 The best part was when there was evil in the force and Darth Maul showed up.
 You should of seen the looks on the kids’ face.
 It was awesome!
 I have to admit.
 I was scared, but they all ran and attacked him.
 But my ultimate favorite part was when Darth Maul and Jedi Eric went at it and had a pretty good lightsaber fight.
 I’m sure it brought back a lot of fond childhood memories for those too.
 Don’t worry…Darth Maul was Lucas’s daddy.